 - The IFCJ’s television advertising gives the impression that the Jewish people being helped— are also hearing the Gospel— when regrettably they are NOT.
 This angered me and saddened me the most.
 I was giving from my heart and had not researched the IFCJ before giving.

 - I fell victim to the IFCJ’s emotional advertising because of a misunderstanding of my role as a Christian in supporting both the Jewish people and Israel.
 We are to support them both physically and spiritually.
-By NOT sharing the Gospel with the Jewish people, we miss the most important message that Jesus gave His followers.
-They were to go to the Jewish people FIRST and then to all of the other nations.
+However, by NOT sharing the Gospel with the Jewish people, we miss the most important message that Jesus gave His followers.
+Take the Gospel Message and go to the Jewish people FIRST and then to all of the other nations.
 Now that we are in the ‘Last Days’, the Bible speaks about how Jesus will not return until the Jewish people return to Him.
 We are beginning to see more and more Jewish people come to know Jesus (Yeshua) as their Jewish Messiah!
-It is happening in both the United States and even in Israel.
+It is happening in the United States, Israel and around the world.

 What did Jesus warn us to be careful of?